Get Started with Tableau CRM for Sales

 - Sales operations staff.
 Get key insights from dashboards highlighting sales performance and other operational KPIs.

 Of course, you have your own scenarios for how you want to use sales data.
 So we’ve left key decisions to you.
 That’s where the app’s handy configuration wizard enters the picture.
 Think of the wizard as a robot that takes care of building your app for you.
 But a robot is only as smart as the instructions you give it.
 So the wizard asks a series of questions about the way you track and look at data in the Sales Cloud.
 Based on your answers, Sales Analytics builds dashboards and KPIs in a way that’s meaningful to you.
-If things aren't perfect, you can use the power of the Einstein Analytics platform to do some deeper customizations.
+If things aren't perfect, you can use the power of the Tableau CRM platform to do some deeper customizations.

 Using Sales Analytics to Visualize KPIs